aiida-vasp/aiida-vasp/docs/source/developments/tests.md

 The plugin is shipped with a *mock* VASP script to simulate running VASP without actually running it.
 This allows us to test the workchains without having to run VASP.

-The `mock-vasp` analyse the input and compute a hash, then searches a registry folder containing pre-computed calculations results for a match.
+The `mock-vasp` analyzes the input and compute a hash, then searches a registry folder containing pre-computed calculations results for a match.
 If a match is found, it copies the output files to the folder of the calculation.
 Otherwise, if `MOCK_VASP_VASP_CMD` is set, it runs VASP with the given command and upload the output to the registry.